Policy statement: Changes to CPD requirements in light of COVID-19

 We will keep this policy statement under review throughout the year.

-What is the impact on the CLSB’s pending CPD reforms?
+What is the impact on the CLSB’s new CPD Rules from 1 January 2021?

-We have recently consulted on wider changes to our CPD requirements.
-The decision to waive the restrictions on claiming CPD points for e-learning activities in 2020 is consistent with the wider reforms we are proposing.
-Those reforms would result in all points caps and activity categories being abolished, in favour of a more flexible approach that allows Costs Lawyers to determine which learning activities best suit their individual needs.
+Earlier in the year we consulted on wider changes to our CPD requirements.
+The decision to waive the restrictions on claiming CPD points for e-learning activities in 2020 is consistent with the new CPD Rules from 2021.
+The new rules abolish all points caps and activity categories, in favour of a more flexible approach that allows Costs Lawyers to determine which learning activities best suit their individual needs.